jPartridge96/prog3175-final/README.md

 # PROG3175 Final

+This Node.js REST API server provides CRUD operations for managing a movie database.
+It allows users to Create, Read, Update, and Delete movie entries through HTTP endpoints.
+Each movie entry contains an ID, title, genre, and release year.
+The data is persisted in a JSON file.

 ## Start the Server
 To start the server, navigate to the server folder in a terminal and type the command `npm start`.
 All [dependencies](#dependencies) will be updated or installed automatically and the server should work out of the box.